SAFETY PROGRAM MANAGER – Filing Deadline: Open Until Filled

 Knowledge of:

-• Techniques for providing a high level of customer service by effectively dealing with the public and El Dorado Transit staff.
+• Techniques for providing a high level of customer service by effectively dealing with the public, vendors, contractors, and El Dorado Transit

 Ability to: